impapapao/backup-script/README.md

 # backup-script

- i created backup screipt for my practice of bash scripting
+ i created backup script for my practice of bash scripting.
+This is my first commit as a Application Operations Engineer.